Functions in C

 Use when: Calculate/transform values (most common type!)

-π‘ Most Functions are Type 4!
+Most Functions are Type 4!

 In real programs, most functions take some input and return some output.
 This is the most useful pattern: result = function(input)

-π This program demonstrates all four types of functions.
+▶ Try it: Demonstrates all four types of functions.

 1#include <stdio.h>23// Type 1: No parameters, No return value4void sayHello(void) {5 printf("Hello, World!\n");6 // No return statement (or just: return;)7}89// Type 2: No parameters, With return value10int getRandomNumber(void) {11 return 42; // Returns a value12}1314// Type 3: With parameters, No return value15void printNumber(int num) {16 printf("The number is: %d\n", num);17 // No return value18}1920// Type 4: With parameters, With return value21int add(int a, int b) {22 return a + b; // Takes input, returns output23}2425int main() {26 // Call each type27 sayHello(); // Type 128 29 int num = getRandomNumber(); // Type 230 printf("Random: %d\n", num);31 32 printNumber(100); // Type 333 34 int sum = add(5, 3); // Type 435 printf("Sum: %d\n", sum);36 37 return 0;38}Hello, World!